tenzir/tenzir/rfc/002-fault-tolerance/README.md

 actor-based Raft implementation.
 In this case, Raft would be a frontend for a key-value store that supports the desired transactional operations natively.

-The shape of a metastore would be dedicated CAF service that VAST can speak natively to.
-Not every VAST node should include a Raft metastore, as a typical number of Raft nodes remains in the single digits.
-That is, multiple VAST nodes share a single metastore.
+The shape of a metastore would be dedicated CAF service that Tenzir can speak natively to.
+Not every Tenzir node should include a Raft metastore, as a typical number of Raft nodes remains in the single digits.
+That is, multiple Tenzir nodes share a single metastore.
 We would need at least 3 Raft instances to obtain a quorum majority when 1 node fails, 5 Raft nodes to tolerate 2 node failures.

-VAST already had a [working-albeit-minimal](https://github.com/tenzir/vast/pull/926) implementation in the past that we removed, given that we didn't need the functionality at the time.
+Tenzir already had a [working-albeit-minimal](https://github.com/tenzir/vast/pull/926) implementation in the past that we removed, given that we didn't need the functionality at the time.
 There are some [open questions on composability of log and state